Tufton Street

 Tufton Street is a road in Westminster, London, located just outside of the Westminster Abbey precinct.
-Built by its namesake Sir Richard Tufton during the 17th century, today it hosts a number of right-leaning lobby groups and thinktanks.
+It was built by Sir Richard Tufton during the 17th century.
+Today it hosts a number of right-leaning lobby groups and think tanks.
 As a result, the street name is most often used as a metonym for these groups.

 History

 Tufton Street, the northern part of which was known as Bowling Alley until 1870, was built by Sir Richard Tufton (1585–1631), an English lawyer and politician who sat in the House of Commons at various times between 1614 and 1629.

 Composer Henry Purcell lived on or near the street (in addresses then known as St Anne's Lane from 1682 and Bowling Alley East from 1684 until 1692).
 Colonel Blood, best known for his attempt to steal the Crown Jewels from the Tower of London, lived in Tufton Street.
 One of London's notorious cock-fighting pits was located here until as late as 1815.

-No 7 Tufton Street is Faith House, designed by Sir Edwin Lutyens as the Church Institute for St John's, Smith Square and built in 1905-07.
+No 7 Tufton Street is Faith House, designed by Sir Edwin Lutyens as the Church Institute for St John's, Smith Square and built in 1905–07.
 The building has been described as a version of an Italianate palazzo, reinterpreted in a Georgian style.
 It was taken over by the Society of the Faith in 1935.
 The vaulted, central room has occasionally been used as a concert space since the 1930s.

 At No 11 is the church outfitters J Wippell & Co, a business which dates back to 1834.
 The shop dates from 1929.
-The Church House, the home of the headquarters of the Church of England, occupies the south side of Dean's Yard and bordered by Great Smith Street, Little Smith Street and the north end of Tufton Street.
+The Church House, the headquarters of the Church of England, occupies the south side of Dean's Yard and is bordered by Great Smith Street, Little Smith Street and the north end of Tufton Street.

 The old Royal Architectural Museum and associated Westminster School of Art was located at No 18 from 1869 until 1904.
 The building was sold to the National Library for the Blind, but was demolished and consequently rebuilt in 1935.
 The Library remained in Tufton Street until 1978 before moving to Stockport.